MahindraManoj/arm-templates/README.md

 # arm-templates

-This repository contains custom ARM templates needed that can be used to provision resources such as Vnet, Windows VM(s), Ubuntu VMs, multiple windows server VMs with shared disks in an azure subscription.
+This repository contains custom ARM templates that can be used to provision resources such as Vnet, Windows VMs, Ubuntu VMs, multiple windows server VMs with shared disks in an azure subscription.

 **Prerequisites for the templates to work are below:**